 Want to change the sentence that appears near the password field?
 Edit the text in ProPhoto’s Translation area.

 Password protection and templates/layouts

 Be aware that when you password protect a post or page, only the content of the post/page will be protected.
 The layout (or template in ProPhoto 6) applied to that post/page will still be visible.
 So for example, if you created a specific template for a password protected page, all of the widgets added to that template would still be visible on the page, without entering a password.
 Widget content can not be password protected.

 Embedded password protected galleries

 When you create a ProPhoto gallery, you will see the option to password protect it, just like a post or page, since these galleries are a custom post type for WordPress purposes.
 That way, when viewing the gallery directly, a password would need to be entered to view it.

-However, if a password protected gallery gets embedded into a WordPress page, or is selected to display via a galleries widget in a ProPhoto template, be aware that the password protection will not be applied.
-That is, the gallery will be fully visible in that page or template; no password will be required to view the gallery.
-As such, if your intention is to protect the gallery from display, you would need to password protect the page as well, or just link directly to the password protected gallery itself.
+However, if a password protected gallery is embedded into a WordPress page, or is selected to display via a galleries widget in a ProPhoto template, the gallery will be fully visible in that page or template; no password will be required to view the gallery.
+If your intention is to protect the gallery from display, you would need to password protect the page as well, or just link directly to the password protected gallery itself.